Feedback

 2. Register your work, including any co-writer shares, using the Register My Music tool so we know the song exists and can track where it’s been played.
 Check out the Get Paid Guide to understand why accurate metadata is so important to getting paid.

-3. Create a Soundmouse account and upload your music so they can help track its usage across international TV and radio broadcasts.
+3. Create accounts with our partners, Soundmouse, DJ Monitor and BMATand upload your music so they can help track usage across venues, festivals and international TV and radio broadcasts.

 4. Report all your live shows as soon as you step off stage so we can match the music used with the works you've registered with us.